 Watch out for: Most oats grown in the United States and Canada are rotated with wheat crops, making cross contamination a major concern for people with gluten intolerance.
 Select oats that are marked “gluten free.”
 People with celiac disease should consult their physician before using oats.

-Rice Flour Most often used gluten-free flour.
+• RICE FLOUR: This is the most often-used gluten-free flour.
 It’s available as brown rice (higher in fiber), sweet rice (short grain with a higher starch content) and white rice.
 The texture varies depending on how it’s milled—fine, medium or coarse.
 Fine grind is used for cookies, biscotti and other delicate baked goods.
 Medium grind, the most readily available, is suitable for most other baking.
 Coarse grind is best for cereal and coatings.
 Finer grinds produce the best texture in baking.
 Easy to digest and blend, white rice flour has a bland taste.
 Brown rice flour is slightly nutty.
 Brown rice flour should be stored in the refrigerator.